zckyxew/comp0034-wk7/activities/1-dash.md

 This activity covers the following data visualisations:

-1. line chart
+1. Line chart (data access: .csv, plotly library: Plotly Express)
-2. bar chart
+2. Bar chart (data access: .csv, plotly library: Plotly Express)
-3. map with markers
+3. Map with markers (data access: SQLite, plotly library: Plotly Go)
-4. summary statistics presented in card format
+4. Summary statistics presented in card format (data access: REST API)

-The first two access data from a pandas DataFrame; the third from a SQLite database; and the final one uses data from a REST API.
-This is to introduce different ways of accessing the data.
-For your coursework, pick one method to use.
+The examples use different ways to access the data.
+The purpose of this is to introduce different ways of accessing the data.
+For your coursework you don't need to do this, pick one method to use.

 The general approach to create and add a chart to a Dash application is: